sunfounder/raphael-kit/docs/source/scratch/scratch_1.17_rotating_fan.rst

 Load the code file (``1.17_rotating_fan.sb3``) to Scratch 3.

-After clicking the green flag on the stage, click on the star sprite and it and the motor will rotate clockwise; you can change the direction of rotation by clicking on the two **arrow** sprites.
+After clicking the green flag on the stage, click on the star sprite，then it and the motor will rotate clockwise; you can change the direction of rotation by clicking on the two **arrow** sprites.
 When you click on the **star** sprite again, it and the motor will stop rotating.

 Tips on Sprite
 ----------------